a-h-a-m/todo-app/README.md

     MYSQL_PASSWORD=
     MYSQL_PORT=3306
     ```
-   This is only example, you can change host name, database name, username, password, and port to match your database configurations
+   You can change host name, database name, username, password, and port to match your database configurations

 6. Run the development server (you need Node.js)